-Staff observed that many pool areas in the lower 15 miles of the river have been scoured out and appear to be much deeper than at any time since the Mitigation Program went into effect in 1990.
+Staff has observed that many pool areas in the lower 15 miles of the river have been scoured out and appear to be much deeper than at any time since the Mitigation Program went into effect in 1990.
 This condition may be due both to a lack of sediment from the upper watershed and the stabilization of streambanks in the lower river.
 With the banks relatively stable and little or no sediment from upstream, the streampower (i.e., the energy available to move sediment) of the lower river is directed into the channel bed.
 This incision into floodplain deposits is referred to technically as channel degradation.
-Thus, pools become deeper and scour along the outside of streambanks leads to "cut" banks.
-Although this leads to a more complex and dynamic channel, which is a desirable effect, continued degradation can result in bank collapses and trigger an episode of erosion along the river.
+Thus, pools become deeper and when combined with scour along the outside of streambanks this creates "cut" banks.
+Although this leads to a more complex and dynamic channel, which is desirable condition, continued degradation can result in bank collapses and trigger an episode of erosion along the river.

-The most significant trends include the following:
+As cited in previous reports, the most significant trends continue to include the following:

-- ➤ increased oversight of channel maintenance and restoration activities by State and Federal agencies, - increased groundwater extraction downstream of Schulte Road, relative to earlier pumping regimes, - > significant vegetation encroachment into the channel bottom, - > channel scour - > healthy avian species diversity, and - > maturing of previous restoration projects.
+- increased oversight of channel maintenance and restoration activities by State and Federal agencies, - increased groundwater extraction downstream of Schulte Road, - significant vegetation encroachment into the channel bottom, - ➤ channel scour - healthy avian species diversity, and - maturing of previous restoration projects.